-Validation Measures Standard Scenario Run Guideline Variations Model Office Projection Projection of Prior Inforce A. Valuation on the statement date on inforce contracts with discount rates equal to AFIR None None None B. Valuation on the statement date on inforce contracts with discount rate DR None None None C. Valuation on the statement date on the model office with discount rate DR If not material to model office validation B/C compare to 1.00 None D. Valuation on a prior inforce date on prior inforce contracts with discount rate DR If not material to projection validation None B/D - S/PS compare to 0 E. Valuation on a prior inforce date on a model office with discount rate DR If not material to model office or projection validation.
-(B/E - S/PM) compare to 0
+Validation 1 Measures Standard Scenario Run Guideline Variations Model Office Projection Projection of Prior Inforce A. Valuation on the statement date on inforce contracts with discount rate DR None None None B. Valuation on the statement date on the model office with discount rate DR If not material to model office validation A/B compare to 1.00 None C. Valuation on a prior inforce date on prior inforce contracts with discount rate DR If not material to projection validation None A/C - S/PS compare to 0 D. Valuation on a prior inforce date on a model office with discount rate DR If not material to model office or projection validation.
+(A/D - S/PM) compare to 0